S-Sankara/2022_IBM_Code_Challenge_PedastrianSignDetection/README.md

 ## How it works
 * The video is captured with the help of OpenCV.
 Then keypoints from various elements are extracted using mediapipe.
-* These keypoints and landmarks are used to train the new Holistic model.
+* These keypoints and landmarks are used to train the new model.
 * By using this model, the signal that the pedestrian is showing is interpreted.

 ## Architecture